peeter123/digikey-api/README.md

 ```

 ## Test
 ```sh
 python -m pytest --cov=octopart --doctest-modules --ignore=setup.py
 python -m mypy digikey --ignore-missing-imports
 ```

-# What does it do

-`digkey-api` is an [Digkey Part Search API](https://api-portal.digikey.com/node/8517) client for Python 3.6+.
-API response data is returned as Python objects that attempt to make it easy to get the data you want.
-Not all endpoints have been implemented.

 ## Top-level API
 * `digikey.search()`